-NINE MONTHS ENDED JUNE 30, 1999 YEAR ENDED SEPTEMBER 30,

-1998 1997 1996

-North America 39.5% 52.2% 63.8% 67.5%

-Europe 39.1% 27.2% 11.3% 14.5%
+NINE MONTHS ENDED JUNE 30, 1999 YEAR ENDED SEPTEMBER 30, 1998 1997 1996 North America Europe Rest of the World 39.1% 27.2% 63.8% 11.3% 24.9% 14.5%

-Rest of the World 21.4% 20.6% 24.9% 18.0%

 COMPETITION

 The market for telecommunications information systems is highly competitive and fragmented, and we expect competition to increase.
 We compete with many independent providers of information systems and services, including Alltel Corporation, American Management Systems, Convergys, IBM, Kenan Systems (a subsidiary of Lucent Technologies), LHS Group Inc., Saville Systems and SEMA Group, with system integrators, such as Andersen Consulting and EDS, and internal information systems departments of larger telecommunications carriers.
 We expect continued growth and competition in the telecommunications industry and the entrance of new competitors into the software information systems market in the future.